maxpat78/CryptoPad/README.md

 The well known AE-1 specification from WinZip[1] is implemented, so one of the following cryptographic toolkits/libraries is required to run the app:

 - Python Cryptography Toolkit pycrypto[2]
-- libeay32/libcrypto from OpenSSL[3]
+- libeay32/libcrypto from OpenSSL[3] or LibreSSL[6]
 - Botan[4]
 - NSS3 from Mozilla[5]

-_libeay.c, _libnss.c and _libbotan.c provide a C version of AES-256 CTR Little-Endian encryption performed by AE-1.
+_libeay.c, _libnss.c and _libbotan.c provide C versions of AES-256 CTR Little-Endian encryption performed by AE-1.